200 text/event-stream; once streaming has started, later failures are delivered as Server-Sent Events instead of non-2xx HTTP responses.

 409 Conflict error.Rate Limiting (429)

-See Rate Limits for exponential backoff pseudocode examples.
+See Rate Limits for response-specific retry

 Server Errors (5xx)